sonos/keyword-spotting-research-datasets/README.md

 Datasets mentioned in [this publication](https://arxiv.org/abs/1811.07684):

 ```
-Coucke et al., 2018, "Efficient keyword spotting using dilated convolutions and gating"
+Coucke A. et al., "Efficient keyword spotting using dilated convolutions and gating",
 ```
+accepted for publication to ICASSP 2019.

 Any publication must include a full citation to this paper.

-A different version was used in [Leroy et al., 2018, "Federated learning for keyword spotting"](https://arxiv.org/abs/1810.05512).
-Please mention which version you want access to in your contact email (see below).
+A different version was used in [Leroy D. et al., "Federated learning for keyword spotting"](https://arxiv.org/abs/1810.05512), also accepted for publication to ICASSP 2019.
+Please mention which version you want access to in the contact form (see below).

 ### Datasets